Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Step 4 Create CLAUDE.md 3 minutes

-To reiterate, steps 3 and 4 are especially important:
+As mentioned earlier, steps 3 and 4 are particularly important:

-• Create CLAUDE.md right after first launch (having Claude Code create it for you is easiest)
+• Create CLAUDE.md right after launch (having Claude Code create it is easiest)

-These two steps significantly affect how user-friendly Claude Code will be.
-If you start using it without a proper environment, files will be scattered, you'll have to give the same explanations repeatedly, and folders and files will spread beyond expectations, making it difficult to use.
+These two initial steps significantly impact your experience with Claude Code.
+If you start using it without a proper environment, files will be scattered, you'll have to repeat explanations, and folders and files will spread unexpectedly, making it difficult to use.

-On the other hand, by actively experimenting with it, you'll generate ideas for potential use cases and efficiency improvements, and you'll see increasing benefits!
+On the other hand, by trying it out, you'll get ideas about potential use cases and ways to improve efficiency, and you'll start seeing real benefits!

-Once the environment is set up, non-engineers can use Claude Code normally, so use these steps to get started!
+Once your environment is set up, non-engineers can use Claude Code normally, so please use these steps to get started!

-In future articles, I'll share experiences, successes, and failures from a non-engineer's perspective, which I hope you'll find helpful!
+In future articles, I'll share experiences, successes, and failures from a non-engineer's perspective, which I hope will be helpful!

 Share this article